 First off, dependency status simply refers to figuring out if you need to submit one, both, or neither of your parents’ financial information as well as your own when filing the FAFSA.
 And knowing this beforehand will help in expediting the process, which is always a plus.

-Knowing your dependency status beforehand will help you when it’s time to file your FAFSA.
-As you know, the Free Application for Federal Student Aid (FAFSA) helps the government and your college determine how much tuition you and your family can afford to pay versus what you will still need to attend.
+The Free Application for Federal Student Aid (FAFSA) helps the government and colleges determine how much tuition you and your family can afford to pay versus what you will still need to pay to attend.
 Finding out if you’re a dependent or independent student can seem tricky, which is why I want to break down and demystify this process.
-[Read more…]

 When it comes to campus housing, there’s a lot to consider before making your decision.
 Depending on the school you’d like to go to, you may be able to rule out some of your living options right away.
 On the other hand, comparing different living options to your personal preferences can help you choose between schools.

 In this two-part post, you’ll hear from both sides, Team On-Campus and Team Off-Campus.
 This week, Team On-Campus will present their case, and each statement will be followed by a rebuttal from Team Off-Campus.
 The debate begins now, and only you can decide which side wins.

 Taking summer college classes is a great way to get ahead in your studies.
 The warm weather, cool treats, and fun outings that come with the season make it difficult to keep your focus on school.